CNES/S1Tiling/docs/files.rst

 :Cleanup:

     .. warning::
-       These files still **need** to be cleaned manually.
-This should change eventually, or it may be conditionned to an option.
+       These files still **need** to be removed manually.
+This should change eventually, or it may be conditioned to an option.

 Deprecated temporary files